maxim-uvarov/my-cybegraph/cybergraph.md

 We just learn about the world by living, constantly making assumptions of the current situation and predictions.
 And in each moment of time we recieve feedback from the environment.

-Good teacher and upbringing might influence the educational process, though even the exceptional ones can't guarantee education that will prevent bad choices in all the fields of life.